발우공양

 Seongso is another name for noodle in Buddhism, which means the dish that makes even the practitioners smile.
 This course includes tofu, pan-fried cake, and dumpling as well as noodle that makes the practitioners who don’t usually devour smile.

-(grilled dubu)
+(Grilled dubu)

-(Temple-style vegetable dumpling)
+(Temple-style vegetable dumplings)

 Youmi(Main Course)